scipy/scipy.org/www/getting-started.rst

-* There is a sizeable collection of both generic and application-specific numerical and scientific code, written using Python, Numpy and Scipy.
+* There is a sizeable collection of both generic and application-specific numerical and scientific code, written using Python, NumPy and SciPy.
 Don't reinvent the wheel, there may already be a pre-made solution for your problem.
 See :doc:`topical-software` for a partial list.